Did you know that 31 percent of credit card owners never redeem the rewards they earn from using their cards?

 7. Start with a Repayment Plan

-Michael Scott had it right when he warned viewers never to buy a fur coat with a credit card until they absolutely had the money to pay for it.
+Michael Scott had it right when he warned viewers never to buy a fur coat with a credit card until they absolutely had the money to pay for it, and that doesn’t mean taking out a large loan just to pay for it.

 Before you make a big purchase with a credit card, make sure you have a plan in place to pay off that purchase.